 If your dentist spots early stage tooth decay they might simply apply a fluoride gel or varnish, which helps strengthen tooth enamel.
 This naturally fights decay without affecting the structure of the tooth.

-If the decay has developed further, your child may need a filling.
+If the decay has developed further, your child may need a tooth filling.
 This involves removing the rotten part of the tooth and filling it with a white or metallic material.